LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/blender-resources.md

 On this page, we have listed various resources in order to help you get started with making your own 3D models in Blender, including how to get your models into Unity.

 ::: tip
-You can check the Toilet Leech Blender project included in the example enemy repository for reference.
+You can check the ExampleEnemy Blender project included in the example enemy repository for reference.
 It can be found under `AssetSources/Blender`.
 :::

 ## Blender Basics